wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## Authentication and authorization

-WHIP endpoints and resources MAY require the HTTP request to be authenticated using an HTTP Authorization header field with a Bearer token as specified in {{!RFC6750}} Section 2.1.
-WHIP clients MUST implement this authentication and authorization mechanism and send the HTTP Authorization header field in all HTTP requests sent to either the WHIP endpoint or resource except the preflight OPTIONS requests for CORS.
+WHIP endpoints and sessions MAY require the HTTP request to be authenticated using an HTTP Authorization header field with a Bearer token as specified in {{!RFC6750}} Section 2.1.
+WHIP clients MUST implement this authentication and authorization mechanism and send the HTTP Authorization header field in all HTTP requests sent to either the WHIP endpoint or session except the preflight OPTIONS requests for CORS.

 The nature, syntax, and semantics of the bearer token, as well as how to distribute it to the client, is outside the scope of this document.
 Some examples of the kind of tokens that could be used are, but are not limited to, JWT tokens as per {{!RFC6750}} and {{!RFC8725}} or a shared secret stored on a database.
 The tokens are typically made available to the end user alongside the WHIP endpoint URL and configured on the WHIP clients (similar to the way RTMP URLs and Stream Keys are distributed).

-WHIP endpoints and resources could perform the authentication and authorization by encoding an authentication token within the URLs for the WHIP endpoints or resources instead.
+WHIP endpoints and sessions could perform the authentication and authorization by encoding an authentication token within the URLs for the WHIP endpoints or sessions instead.
 In case the WHIP client is not configured to use a bearer token, the HTTP Authorization header field must not be sent in any request.

 ## Simulcast and scalable video coding